UniversalDependencies/docs/_la/feat/Aspect.md

 Infinitive   | *albescere*

-Given its nature, the inchoative aspect appears constrained by semantic factors with regard to which verbal stems it can be associated with; most often it is used with (possibly denominal/deadjectival) stems denoting a state in their imperfective forms ("stative" verbs), but it is not limited to them:
+Given its nature, the inchoative aspect appears constrained by semantic factors with regard to which verbal roots it can be associated with; most often it is used with (possibly denominal/deadjectival) stems denoting a state in their imperfective forms ("stative" verbs), but it is not limited to them:

 * imp. *albeo* 'to be white' , inch. *albesco* 'to become white'
-* imp. *horreo* 'to stand on end' , inch. *horresco* 'to rise on end' (later: 'to be/become horrified')
+* imp. *horreo* 'to stand on end' , inch. *horresco* 'to rise on end' (later: 'to be/become horrified', implying raising hair)
 * imp. *lateo* 'to be hidden' , inch. *latesco* 'to hide oneself'
 * imp. *gelo* 'to freeze' , inch. *gelasco* 'to turn to ice'
 * imp. *pango* 'to fasten', inch. *paciscor* 'to stipulate a pact'